Tales from the Dark Multiverse: "Batman: Hush"

-The Elliots are the ones who raise Bruce Wayne instead of Alfred Pennyworth after Bruce's parents are killed.
-When Thomas Elliot's parents die in a car crash, he grows up to become a senator and the CEO of Wayne Enterprises thanks to connections from his girlfriend, Talia al Ghul, the head of the League of Assassins.
-With the help of Gotham's other elites, they turn Gotham into a militaristic city-state, leading Barbara Gordon to form a rebellion group called the Outsiders after the corrupt police force murdered her father.
-He also had Bruce committed to Arkham Asylum with help from the facility's lead scientist, Jonathan Crane.
+After the death of Bruce Wayne's parents, the Elliots, rather than Alfred Pennyworth raise him.
+Thomas Elliot grows up to become a senator and the CEO of Wayne Enterprises thanks to connections from his girlfriend, Talia al Ghul of the League of Assassins and Gotham turns into a repressive city-state.
+Barbara Gordon forms a rebellion group called the Outsiders, following the murder of her father.
+Bruce Wayne has gotten committed to Asylum Asylum, but still creates a Batman identity.

-During the midst of a power struggle between the League of Assassins and the Court of Owls in the city, Crane and several other members of Gotham's elite are attacked and kidnapped by a man in a bat costume covered in bandages.
-Thomas initially receives protection from President Lincoln March's head of security from the Court of Owls, Richard Grayson, but the latter turns on him after realizing he and the Batman are connected and that Thomas was making a play for the Wayne family's fortune and presidency.
-The two are then captured by the Batman, who takes them to an underground prison with Gotham's other elite.
-Thomas is attacked by the masked man, known as the Silenced, who is revealed to be an insane Bruce Wayne.
-With Alfred's help, Bruce found out that Thomas had orchestrated the deaths of both of their parents as well as Jim Gordon's.
-Bruce and Alfred planted a handyman named Jack Napier in Arkham to fake Bruce's death and give him access to several inmates that taught him how to be a skilled warrior.
-He keeps Thomas and the rest of Gotham's elite in cages that are monitored by Jack and the now-delusional Alfred, who is set to inherit Wayne Industries.
-Talia begins dating March, and the Silenced sets his sights on taking down the Court of Owls and League of Assassins next.

 "War of the Gods"

 After the War of the Gods, Wonder Woman is possessed by the magic goddess Hecate, but manages to trap her in her subconsciousness.
 Phobos, a servant of Hecate, orchestrates an attack on Themyscira and the deaths of Diana's loved ones, causing an emotional response that allows Hecate to take over.
 Under Hecate's control, she declares war on both the Gods of Olympus and humanity's new gods: superheroes.
-Diana is eventually defeated by Earth's magic users, but remains under Hecate's control, imprisoned under Themyscira, while, as a respond because of the latter, women around the globe are turned into second-class citizens and slaves, and the US government begins a manhunt for the remaining superheroes.
+Diana is eventually defeated by Earth's magic users, but remains under Hecate's control, imprisoned under Themyscira.
+In response women around the globe are turned into second-class citizens and slaves while the US government begins a manhunt for the remaining superheroes.